cdr-stats/cdr-stats/docs/source/getting-started.rst

 Notes for later
 ---------------

-Freeswitch is supported using the mod_mongo module to write CDR directly into MongoDB.
-For other switches such as Asterisk, connectors can be built to connect to the switch's database store, such as MySQL, SQLite, or Postgresql.
+Freeswitch is supported using the mod_cdr_mongo module to write CDR directly into MongoDB.
+Asterisk is supported with a connector that links to the CDR store in MySQL.
+For other switches, connectors can be built to connect to the switch's CDR database store, such as MySQL, SQLite, or Postgresql.